 Now that you’re drooling at the thought of this fantastic steak, let’s look at 3 of our favorite Chuck Eye recipes from around the web:

 Sometimes less is more.
-A simple rub of Maple syrup salt and pepper and you have a great tasting steak; it is as simple as that.
+A simple rub of Maple syrup, soy and ginger, and you have a great tasting steak; it is as simple as that.

 Sweet Humble Home Easy Steak Tacos